Elizabeth-Jane Burnett

-Elizabeth-Jane Burnett (born 1980) is a poet and academic, and is currently Lecturer in Creative Writing at Newman University in Birmingham, Associate Professor at Northumbria University, and a Leverhulme Research Fellow for 2021-22.
-She has described herself as an 'ecopoet' who curates 'ecopoetic' exhibitions.
-She is interested in nature writing, as well as place and family heritage.
+Elizabeth-Jane Burnett is a poet and academic who is known for her publications in nature writing.
+Following her PhD studies in contemporary poetics, which led to the publication of a monograph titled A Social Biography of Contemporary Innovative Poetry Communities (2017), she published two full-length poetry collections and held positions as Senior Lecturer in Creative Writing at Birmingham Newman University and Leverhulme Research Fellow for 2021–22.
+She continues teaching at Northumbria University.
+Her work covers place, environment, and family heritage, and she curates ecopoetic exhibitions.

 Early life and education

 Burnett was born in Devon.
 Her mother is Kenyan while her father was born to a farming family in Ide, Devon.
 She studied English at Oxford, after which she attended Royal Holloway, University of London, to study for an MA and PhD in Contemporary Poetics.

 Burnett also studied performance at the Bowery Poetry Club in New York and Naropa.